cequence-io/openai-scala-client/README.md

     text,
     settings = CreateCompletionSettings(
       model = ModelId.text_davinci_001,
-      max_tokens = Some(2000),
+      max_tokens = Some(1500),
       temperature = Some(0.9),
       presence_penalty = Some(0.2),
       frequency_penalty = Some(0.2)
     )
-  ).map(completition =>
+  ).map(completion =>
-    println(completition.choices.head.text)
+    println(completion.choices.head.text)
   )
 ```

-## FAQ
+## FAQ 🤔

-1. *Wen Scala 3?*
+1. _Wen Scala 3?_

    Feb 2023

-2. I got a timeout exception.
-How can I change the timeout setting?
+2. _I got a timeout exception.
+How can I change the timeout setting?_

-   You can do it either by passing the `timeouts` param to `OpenAIServiceFactory` or if you use your own configuration file then you can set it there, such as:
+   You can do it either by passing the `timeouts` param to `OpenAIServiceFactory` or, if you use your own configuration file, then you can simply add it there as:

 ```
 openai-scala-client {